inthedepthsofitall/minis/README.md

     return ','.join(matchArr) if matchArr else False

-# keep this function call here
+# keep this function call here to run
 print(FindIntersection(input()))

 #Your buffer should be 64 bytes large.